ExHammer/hammer/doc_src/Tutorial.md

 The size of the backend worker pool can be tweaked with the `:pool_size` and `:pool_max_overflow` options, (which are then supplied to `poolboy`). `:pool_size` determines the size of the pool, and `:pool_max_overflow` determines how many extra workers can be spawned when the system is under pressure.
-The default for both is `4`, which will be fine for most systems.
+The default for both is `0`, which will be fine for most systems.
+(Note: we've seen some weird errors sometimes when using a `:pool_max_overflow` higher than zero.
+Always check how this works for you in production, and consider setting a higher `:pool_size` instead).

 Luckily, even if you don't configure `:hammer` at all, the application will default to the ETS backend anyway, with some sensible defaults.